Tag: box

 2) What are some other Gifts of the Spirit that you can think of?
 Where do you see them being lived out in the framily?

-3) How do you see the Fruit and Gifts of the Spirit working out in and building up the church body (the framily) in of the framework of Romans?
+3) How do you see the Fruit and Gifts of the Spirit working out in and building up the church body (the framily) in light of the framework of Romans?

 • Not-So Great Expectations